All scholarships

 Who can apply for the German Development-Related Postgraduate Courses (EPOS) • DAAD?+

-Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by Various, and be able to relocate to the host country for the duration of the programme.
+Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by DAAD (German Academic Exchange Service), and be able to relocate to Germany for the duration of the programme.

 Is the German Development-Related Postgraduate Courses (EPOS) • DAAD fully funded?+